ManmeetSingh1012/Bakcend-Practice/Readm.md

 11 Install prettier for dev mode will make code pretter and create 2 files .prettierignore .prettierrc  and create these file online

    ignore file which will git ignore will not touch

+12.Download cookie parser and CORS : Used in middlewares : Cross origin resource sharing , cookie related data

+13.Custom api error handling class creation

+****** DataBase : Mongo DB Setup ******
+1.See code for setting up database
+In api we have req and res :- see docs for more detail